wazuh/wazuh-documentation/source/installation-guide/index.rst

 Install Wazuh server
 --------------------

-There are three different alternatives to deploy a Wazuh installation.
+There are two different alternatives to deploy a Wazuh installation.
 Here is a brief explanation about each deployment type:

 - :ref:`All-in-one <all_in_one_index>`: All the Wazuh components are installed in the same host, this type of deployment is suitable for testing and small working environments.
 If you want to test Wazuh, you can download our ready to use :ref:`OVA <virtual_machine>`.

 - :ref:`Distributed <distributed_index>`: Each component is installed in a separate host as a single-node or multi-node cluster.
 This type of deployment allows the high availability and scalability of the product and is suitable for large working environments.

-- `Wazuh Cloud <https://wazuh.com/cloud/>`_: All components are hosted in our PCI-DSS certified SaaS solution and maintained by our team.
-With Wazuh cloud no dedicated hardware is required and everything is ready to use.
-This service offers a flexible infrastructure to match your enterprise's need.

 .. raw:: html